 While in the field under the above condition, she looks the same like her male colleagues except for the beard, but not shaved too with respect to her legs and armpits.
-But that happens to celebrities with stylists too even when they are trendsetters.
+But that happens to celebrities with stylists too!
+Even when they have become a trendsetter.
 So what?

 However, when a female scientist is interested in fashion and well aware of the trends, what works and what does not work for her body, which colors flatter her, and has great style and taste, she is in trouble.
 Unbelievable, right?

-- Shouldn’t a scientist be aware of new trends and directions?
+- Be aware of new trends and directions?

-- Shouldn’t a scientist figure out what works and what doesn’t and then stick to what works and spread the word to the public?
+- Figure out what works and what doesn’t and then stick to what works and spread the word to the public?

-- Why should a female scientist not apply the techniques she applies in her job, when she dresses for work?
+- Apply the techniques she applies in her job, when she dresses for work?

 Many questions, no answers!